 Dann Gire, a graduate of both Charleston High School and Eastern Illinois University, serves as the president and founding director of the Chicago Film Critics Association and sits on the board of directors for the Chicago Headline Club.
 He was named the 2011 Journalism Alumnus of the Year at EIU.
 In 2013, Gire was honored as a Friend to Scholastic Journalism by the Illinois Journalism Education Association and the National Journalism Education Association.
 He has won Chicago's prestigious Peter Lisagor Award for Exemplary Journalism in Arts Criticism eight times.

 Film critic Chuck Koplinski has been participating in the EVFF since it inception in 2004.
-Having studied cinema at Columbia College in Chicago, he's been reviewing films for 20 years for Central Illinois publications including the Champaign-Urbana News-Gazette and Springfield’s Illinois Times.
-A member of the Broadcast Film Critics Association and Chicago Film Critic's Association he has a weekly film segment on WCIA-TV Channel and MIX 94.5 FM.
+Having studied cinema at Columbia College in Chicago, he's been reviewing films for over 20 years for Central Illinois publications including the Champaign-Urbana News-Gazette and Springfield’s Illinois Times.
+A member of the Broadcast Film Critics Association and Chicago Film Critic's Association, he has a weekly film segment on WCIA-TV Channel and MIX 94.5 FM.

 Dr. Robin L. Murray (please see committee biographies)